vuejs/rfcs/active-rfcs/0021-router-link-scoped-slot.md

   The adoption strategy in this case would be similar but the warning would tell the user to use a different slot instead of a prop named `custom`

 - Create a new component like `router-link-custom` to differentiate the behavior.
 This solution is however heavier (in terms of size) than a prop or a different named slot.
+It is also less suitable than a prop because we are only changing a behavior of the component.
+The difference between the two components woud be too small to justify a whole new component.

 # Adoption strategy